 Employer penalties.
 Under the ACA, beginning in 2014 mid-sized and large employers (defined as those with more than 50 workers) will face penalties if they do not offer coverage and any of their workers receive subsidized coverage on the exchanges.
 The penalty is \$2,000 per worker, with the first 30 workers excluded from the payment calculation.
 Although the penalty is triggered only if a worker receives subsidized coverage from the exchanges, the penalty amount is calculated based on the total size of the firm's workforce.
 For example, if a firm had 50 employees and did not offer coverage, the penalty would be $(50-30) \times \$2,000 = \$40,000$.
-Mid-sized and large businesses are also at risk for penalties if a worker's premium contribution share exceeds 9.5 percent of that employee's income or if the actuarial value of offered coverage is lower than 60 percent.
+Mid-sized and large businesses are also at risk for penalties if a worker's premium contribution share exceeds 9.5 percent of that programs.5 States are not required to expand eligibility until 2014, but federal Medicaid contributions for newly eligible populations will be made available immediately to any state that chooses to expand eligibility ahead of the deadline.

-3 The analysis does not consider the possibility that Connecticut would seek to obtain a state innovation waiver, which would supplant many of the requirements, including the individual mandate, with a state-designed system that would be required to achieve the same coverage goals.
+4 The analysis does not consider the possibility that California would seek to obtain a state innovation waiver, which would supplant many of the requirements, including the individual mandate, with a state-designed system that would be required to achieve the same coverage goals.

-4 The federal matching rate for newly eligible Medicaid enrollees is set at 100 percent for FY2014 through FY2016; it falls to 95 percent for FY2017, to 94 percent for FY2018, to 93 percent for FY2019, and to 90 percent for FY2020 and beyond.
+5 The federal matching rate for newly eligible Medicaid enrollees is set at 100 percent for FY2014 through FY2016; it falls to 95 percent for FY2017, to 94 percent for FY2018, to 93 percent for FY2019, and to 90 percent for FY2020 and beyond.